Photos From Talking Films from 1929 and the 1930s

 Chickens Come Home (1931) with Stan Laurel, Oliver Hardy, Thelma Todd, James Finlayson and Mae Busch.
 Directed by James W. Horne.
 Roach/MGM.

 Cock-Eyed World, The (1929) with Victor McLaglen, Edmund Lowe and Lili Damita.
 Directed by Directed by Raoul Walsh.
-Warner Brothers.
+Fox.
 Released in sound and silent versions.

 College Lovers (1930) with Jack Whiting and Marian Nixon.
 Directed by John Adolfi.
 First National.